-Long-Term Care
+Improve Long-Term Care

-With the significant aging of the population, it is increasingly important for policymakers to adopt strategies to meet the medical needs of aging individuals.
-The Chamber supports initiatives that provide greater incentives for individuals and/or employers to purchase long-term care insurance policies.
+With the significant aging of the population, it is increasingly important for policymakers to adopt strategies to meet the medical needs of older Kentuckians.
+The Chamber supports initiatives that provide greater incentive for individuals and/or employers to purchase long-term care insurance policies.
 Additionally, the Chamber encourages policymakers to concentrate elder care resources on case management to ensure that people's needs are matched with the most appropriate care.
-The Chamber also believes artificial barriers to home and community-based services should be eliminated in an effort to prevent premature institutional care.
+The Chamber also believes that artificial barriers to home and community-based services should be eliminated to prevent premature institutional care.